Moonwalking with EinsteinPublished

 Diving right in

 What inspired me to keep reading was Foer's commitment to experiential journalism.
 He unearthed an interest in the "sport of memory" while covering the U.S. Memory Championship in 2005.
 With the coaxing of Ed Cooke, a Grand Master of Memory himself, Josh sets out to see he can tangibly improve his memory enough to compete in the circuit.
 It's one thing to write a non-fiction book on a topic that you've heavily researched.
 It's entirely another to dive in headfirst and experience it for yourself, writing about the process all along the way.

 From spraypainted glasses and industrial ear muffs to memorizing long lists of numbers in his parents' basement, Foer commits to understanding what this sport is all about.
 Little by little, he finds himself taking down yellow square after yellow square from his wall of post-its.

 What started as a passing curiousity, turns into something more and Josh learns that, "Memory training is not just for the sake of performing party tricks; it's about nurturing something profoundly and essentially human."

 This book is more than a non-fiction account of the sport of memory.
 It sparked something in me that felt deeply intimate.
-In the world we live in today, in which it's hard to even keep track of the next headline, it tuned my focus to the very root of our society.
-It provides a stark warning about the continued externalization of knowledge and makes me reconsider what it means to be intelligent.
+In the world we live in today, in which it's hard even to keep track of the next headline, it turned my focus to the very root of our society.
+It provides a stark warning about the continued externalization of knowledge.
+It makes me reconsider what it means to be intelligent.

 Pick up a copy on Thriftbooks.